 The YaST installer does not allow you to remove older partitions and create a clean root by default.
 To do so, you must run the YaST Partitioner in "Expert Mode" (see the SLES10 Installation and Administration manual).
-The default filesystem type for
+The default filesystem type for partitions is reiserfs.
+To create partitions with the XFS filesystem type, manually "Edit" the partition and then select XFS.
+Boot partitions on SGI Altix systems should always use the FAT filesystem.

-• Find the best installation method for SLES10 for your site.
+• Find the best installation method for SLES10 SP1 for your site.

-There are several different methods to install SLES10.
+There are several different methods to install SLES10 SP1.
 To use the graphical YaST installation, SGI recommends using the vnc or ssh methods, assuming the SGI system is connected to a network.

 Insert the media in the DVD drive and reset the machine.
-The BIOS on x86\64 systems should already be configured to attempt booting from CD first.
-The SLES10 media should boot when the system comes back up.
+The BIOS on x86_64 systems should already be configured to attempt booting from CD first.
+The SLES10 SP1 media should boot when the system comes back up.